Evolution of networks with multiple junctions: The behavior of the flow at a singular time

-Such conclusion follows by the local regularity Theorem~\ref{thm:locreg.2} and Remark~\ref{rem:locreg.1}, implying that the curvature is locally bounded around every point of $\overline{\Omega}$, as $t\to T$.\\ Indeed, performing a parabolic rescaling at any reachable, interior point $x_0\in\Omega$ (at the other interior points of $\Omega$ the blow--up limits are empty), since we assumed that the multiplicity--one conjecture holds, by the discussion in Remark~\ref{enanrem}, we can obtain as blow--up limit only a straight line with unit multiplicity and $\widehat{\Theta}(x_0)=1$ or a standard triod with $\widehat{\Theta}(x_0)=3/2$.
-By White's local regularity theorem in~\cite{white1}, for the case of a straight line and the local regularity Theorem~\ref{thm:locreg.2}--Corollary~\ref{regcol} for the case of the standard triod (taking into account the first point of Remark~\ref{rem:locreg.1} and the fact that the $3$--points are converging to well separated points, by Lemma~\ref{remhot}), we conclude that the curvature is uniformly locally bounded along the flow, around such point $x_0$.\\ If we instead rescale at an end--point $P^r$ we get a halfline and this case can be treated as above by means of the ``reflection construction'' at the end of the previous section.
-That is, for the flow ${\mathbb{H}}^r_t$ the point $P^r$ is no more and end--point and a blow--up there give a straight line, hence implying that the curvature is locally bounded also around $P^r$, as before by White's theorem.\\ By the compactness of the set of reachable points ${\mathcal{R}}$, this argument clearly implies that the curvature of $\SS_t$ is uniformly bounded, as $t\to T$, which is a contradiction.
+Such result follows by the local regularity Theorem~\ref{thm:locreg.2} (precisely, by Corollary~\ref{regcol}, see also the first point of Remark~\ref{rem:locreg.1}), implying that the curvature is locally bounded around {\em every} point of $\overline{\Omega}$, as $t\to T$.
+Indeed, performing a parabolic rescaling at any reachable, interior point $x_0\in\Omega$ (at the other interior points of $\Omega$ the blow--up limits are empty, so $\widehat{\Theta}(x_0)=0$), since we assumed that the multiplicity--one conjecture holds, by the discussion in Remark~\ref{enanrem}, we can obtain as blow--up limits only a straight lines with unit multiplicity, so $\widehat{\Theta}(x_0)=1$, or standard triods, hence $\widehat{\Theta}(x_0)=3/2$.
+By Corollary~\ref{regcol}, we then conclude that the curvature is uniformly locally bounded along the flow, around such point $x_0$.\\ If we instead rescale at an end--point $P^r$ we get a halfline and this case can be treated as above by means of the ``reflection construction'' at the end of Section~\ref{geopropsub}.
+That is, for the flow ${\mathbb{H}}^r_t$ the point $P^r$ is no more an end--point and a blow--up there gives a straight line, hence implying that the curvature is locally bounded also around $P^r$, as before.\\ By the compactness of the set of reachable points ${\mathcal{R}}$, this argument clearly implies that the curvature of the whole $\SS_t$ is uniformly bounded, as $t\to T$, which is a contradiction.

-Alternatively, performing a Huisken's rescaling at a reachable, interior point of $\Omega$, we obtain as blow--up limit only a straight line with unit multiplicity or a standard triod, as above.
-Then, instead of using the local regularity Theorem~\ref{thm:locreg.2}, one can argue as in~\cite{MMN13} to show that when such limit is a regular triod, the curvature is locally bounded around such point.

-\begin{prop} Assuming {\bf{M1}}, if $T<+\infty$ is the maximal time interval of existence of the curvature flow of a regular network with fixed end--points, given by Theorem~\ref{c2shorttime}, then the inferior limit of the length of at least one curve is zero, as $t\to T$. \end{prop}
+\begin{prop} Assuming {\bf{M1}}, if $T<+\infty$ is the maximal time of existence of the curvature flow of a regular network with fixed end--points, then the inferior limit of the length of at least one curve is zero, as $t\to T$. \end{prop}